sri-experiments/thewall_android/README.md

 Firebase Firestore

+# Running the source code

+1. Clone the repo using ``` git clone https://github.com/sri-experiments/thewall_android.git ```
+2. Create a new Firebase Project
+3. Download the Google-services.json file and place is inside the app directory

+NOTE: Without the google-services.json file the project won't run

 # Running the app

 Simply download the apk file attached to this repository on your mobile to try out the application